eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 ## Generalized Condorcet Methods

 This is not a concept I have ever heard of anyone defining, but it's my post, so I get to make it up!
-At its core, a typical Condorcet method assumes the ability to be able to give a full ranking of all available candidates if the voter is able to.
+At its core, a typical Condorcet method assumes the ability to give a full ranking of all available candidates if the voter is able to.
 Please excuse me for a moment while I move the goalpost.

 > **Definition:** A *Generalized Condorcet method* (GCM) is a voting system where voters can rank all candidates, with ties allowed, among some predetermined number of tiers.
 If a voter ranks candidate X strictly over candidate Y, then that voter casts a vote for X in the X vs Y matchup.
 If a voter ranks candidate X in the same tier as Y, they abstain in the matchup.
 If there is a candidate who wins all of their matchups, then that candidate is declared the Condorcet winner and *must* win.
 We denote a GCM with $k\geq 2$ tiers as $C_k$.
 If there is no limit on the number of tiers, then we denote it as $C_\infty$.